Early Learning Connection Registration: Workshops: Section List

 Module 6 of 8 Supporting Children Center-Wide

-This module focuses on what early childhood professionals can do to provide guidance and support young children's social/emotional development in the child care setting.
+Management Training Program - Revised Edition (2024): This module focuses on what early childhood professionals can do to provide guidance and support young children's social/emotional development in the child care setting.

 This section can be taken via remote attendance.
 Remote